 Part II – Conditions that may have contributed to the death

-Part II allows you to document other conditions that were not part of the main causal sequence of death, but likely played a role in hastening the death.
+Part II allows you to document other conditions that were not part of the main causal sequence of death but likely played a role in hastening the death.
 An example might be ischaemic heart disease in a patient who died of pneumonia.

 It is NOT somewhere where you should list the patient’s entire past medical history.